smartcontractkit/crec-sdk/services/channels/README.md

 ### Key Benefits

-- ✅ **Logical Organization** - Group related watchers and operations by business context
+- ✅ **Logical Grouping** - Group related watchers and operations by business context
 - ✅ **Isolation** - Separate different workflows or environments (dev, staging, prod)
-- ✅ **Scoped Access** - All channels are automatically scoped to your organization
+- ✅ **Scoped Access** - All channels are automatically scoped to your account
-- ✅ **Unique Naming** - Channel names must be unique within your organization
+- ✅ **Unique Naming** - Channel names must be unique
 - ✅ **Soft Deletion** - Deleted channels are logically removed but preserved in the backend

 ## Architecture